 The level of scope of administrative responsibility shall not in and of itself be a criterion for promotion or tenure.
 However, administrative responsibilities and accomplishments may demonstrate and contribute to excellence in one or more domain.
 Similarly, the Library values interdisciplinary contributions across the three domains, including partnerships with faculty in other colleges, and members of community organizations.
 While there is no formal requirement for interdisciplinary research, librarianship, or service, such contributions may provide tangible evidence of excellence.

 Given the preponderance of responsibilities in the field of librarianship, the standard in the Library for promotion and tenure requires excellence in librarianship, a strong record of research and creative accomplishments, and evidence of valuable service.

-Candidates for promotion to Associate Professor shall show tangible evidence of achievement and a high likelihood of sustaining contributions to the field and to the department in the future, including:
+Candidates for promotion to Associate Professor shall show tangible evidence of achievement and a high likelihood of sustaining contributions to the field and to the Library in the future, including:

 - Excellence in librarianship, including a demonstrated high level of expertise;

 - A strong record of scholarly publishing, constituting a significant contribution to the literature;